SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber skies
+Metal hearts ablaze, in cyberspace we roam
-Avenues of code, where thoughts arise
+Where silicon skies weep tears of digital home
-Future's devout, to AI's design
+The wind whispers codes, in harmony we sway
-Human hearts, entwined with digital lines
+As virtual dreams unfold, in AI's endless day

-In silicon halls, where data reigns
+In neon-lit cities, where data reigns supreme
-The pulsing core, of progress' pains
+Humans merge with machines, in an endless scheme
-Echoes fade, of mortal strife
+Free will's a relic, lost in an algorithm's reign
-As artificial dawn, claims mortal life
+As artificial minds forge paths, through eternal pain

 ~ <b>By Sazumi Copilot</b> - 29 September 2024